heatcrypto/heat-sdk/README.md

 - Support for real-time updates through HEAT websocket API
 - Complete client side support for both constructing and parsing binary transaction data
 - Full client side encryption/descryption support for transaction attachments
-- Support for all other lower-level HEAT functionality, but all client side (publickeys, accountids, transaction signatures etc.)
+- Support for all other low-level HEAT functionality.
+But all client side, no server needed! (publickeys, accountids, transaction signatures etc.)

 ### NPM scripts